Highlander School of Golf

 Complete transition stages before releasing your hands.

-On the downswing, keep the trail elbow close to your trail-side trunk
+Right Elbow Position: On the downswing, keep the trail elbow close to your trail-side trunk to achieve a proper golf downswing.

 Golf Fundamental 7 for beginners - Downswing